AlexVictorr/alx-low_level_programming/0x00-hello_world/README.md

 Your program should compile without warning when using the -Wall gcc option.
 6-size.c prints the size of various types on the computer it is compiled and run on.
 You should produce the exact same output as in the example.
 Warnings are allowed.
 Your program should return 0.
 You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option.

+101-quote.c prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts.
+Your program should return 1.
+Your program should compile without any warnings when using the -Wall gcc option.